 I am someone who has battled chronic infection for a few years.
 However, by minimizing toxins, adhering to a strict diet, managing stress and taking different supplements, I’ve been able to keep the infections under control for the most part.
 I try to live as normal a life as possible.
 However, my normal today is probably different from your normal and different from what mine used to be.

 This particular time, my chronic infection had flared up for some time and seemed to be getting worse.
 Being tired, weak and battling off and on fevers takes its toll.
-Since this particular infection seemed like it was a UTI which was heading into my kidneys, I decided I should get a urine test to see how bad it had become.
+Since this particular infection seemed like it was a UTI that was heading into my kidneys, I decided I should get a urine test to see how bad it had become.

 I called the doctor’s office and asked if I could just come in for a urine test.
 I didn’t want to make an appointment with the doctor, but they said I had to make an appointment with the doctor in order to get the test, so I reluctantly made an appointment.

 After taking the test, my doctor came in and said that my bad bacteria levels, including E coli, were extremely high.
 He told me that I was so bad that natural remedies wouldn’t help me anymore.
 He said I would have to go on an antibiotic, one which would clear things up in 5 days.

 As someone who follows the advice of functional medicine, I knew that I shouldn’t take antibiotics because of how they can negatively impact the gut, but I caved in to the fear-mongering and became duped by another medical doctor.

 He asked if I was allergic to any antibiotics.
 I hadn’t taken an antibiotic in so long that I told him I didn’t know of any.
 However, I did tell him that I reacted to many chemicals.
 That didn’t seem to phase him or even register with him.